jmithani110/VeraDemoDotNet/README.md

-# VeraDemoDotNet
+# VeraDemoDotNet - a great test application for Veracode IDE Scanner and the Veracode Static Pipeline Scanner.

-A great test application to use with Veracode IDE Scan and Veracode Pipeline Scan.
+# This is an example for Azure Dev Ops using VeraDemoDotNet test application with the Veracode Static Pipeline scanner.
+A Veracode subscription is required.